blueprint-genetics/amiss/docs/paper/introduction.md

 [^singleimp]: Define single imputation

-- Explain problematicity of RMSE and (predictive) regression imputation

-The uncertainty can be properly incorporated via two main approaches: *multiple imputation* (MI) and *maximum likelihood*[^mimlorder] (ML) estimation.
+The uncertainty can be properly incorporated via two main avenues: *multiple imputation* (MI) and *maximum likelihood*[^mimlorder] (ML) based approaches (see [@little-rubin]).
-The latter naturally accounts for missing values by modeling both the data generating process and the missingness generating process at the same time[^ml].
+The latter naturally accounts for missing values by modeing both the data generating process and the missingness generating process at the same time[^ml], and does not require explicit imputation of missing values.
 A drawback of this method is the restriction to models that can be estimated via maximum likelihood[^mlelab].
 The former instead is based on production of multiple complete datasets, on which separate models are fitted and whose estimates are then pooled.